cemu-project/Cemu/CODING_STYLE.md

 ## Strings and encoding

 We use UTF-8 encoded `std::string` where possible.
-Some conversations need special handling and we have helper functions for those:
+Some conversions need special handling and we have helper functions for those:
 ```cpp
 // std::filesystem::path <-> std::string (in precompiled.h)
 std::string _pathToUtf8(const fs::path& path);